wsmelojr/aulacripto/esteganografia/README.md

     steghide extract -sf foto.jpg

-Observe que, ao executar esse comando, o *steghide* solicitará a *passphrase* usada no momento da criaçã StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+Observe que, ao executar esse comando, o *steghide* solicitará a *passphrase* usada no momento da criação da esteganografia.

+StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Create files and folders